D&D Attack Roll Roller (To Hit)

 Game Rules for D&D Attack Rolls

+This tool also works as a to hit calculator: enter your attack bonus and a target AC to instantly see hit/miss.
+For spell attack rolls, use your spellcasting ability modifier (INT for wizards, WIS for clerics, CHA for warlocks) as the ability modifier.
 Advantage and disadvantage are the most common situational modifiers in D&D. Rolling with advantage means you roll two d20s and keep the higher result (great weapon master + Reckless Attack is a classic combo).
 Disadvantage keeps the lower result and represents conditions such as being blinded or restrained.
 The d20 attack roller above automates those comparisons and shows both dice so you can log the attempt in your session notes.

 Examples and Combat Tips